tianyi21/eie3105/README.md

 #### Compensation of Error/Hitting-Target
 ![alt text](https://github.com/evanliuty/eie3105/blob/master/img/demo4_comp.jpg "Demo 4 Compensation")

-One major difference between Demo 3 and Demo 4 is the locations of the balls are not fixed.
+A major difference between Demo 3 and Demo 4 is the locations of the balls are not fixed.
 Consequently, using the same strategy to hit the ball cannot guarantee the ball entering the opposite green region.
-A compensation scheme is designed to reduce this effect, or it can be called a hitting-target design (in contrast to hitting-ball).
+A compensation scheme is designed to reduce this effect, or it can be called a hitting-target design, in contrast to hitting-ball.

-First, an offset is defined by the distance the ball enter the green region (~the distance the ball needs to travel to the opposite green region).

-Second, an extra distance is defined by the y-axis difference (~final hitting angle).
+First, an offset is defined by the distance the ball entering the green region (~the distance the ball needs to travel to the opposite green region).
+An extra distance is defined by the y-axis difference (~final hitting angle).
 Then, the car will actually hit the target defined by two previous steps, instead of hitting the ball itself.

 Finally, the speed (PWM) is given by: